STF1998/Desk20/README.md

 2. Invite your friends to collaborate and compete.
 3. Visit the study area and turn on the tap to begin your session.
 4. When your glass is full, take a break and learn more about ASAQUA, the charity we have partnered with to raise awareness and funds for solving the water accessibility issue in developing nations.
-5. See your statistics and compare your work progress with your peers.
+5. See your statistics and compare your work progress with your friends and peers.

 ### Features of Flocus